devBezel/BackendTest/README.md

 - I implemented basic crud operations
 - Includes implemented simple authentication
 - The application is made in a three-layer architecture (Data access layer, Business Logic Layer, API)
+- Automatic migration execution during the need to update the database has been implemented